mkgold/approachingdh/approachingdh-syllabus.md

 * **Assignment:** create a map of a novel, an author's works, or some other data using Google Maps, CartoDB, ARCGIS StoryMaps, or another mapping platform.
 Blog about your project

 **3/27 -- Stepping Back: Knowledge Models; Debates; Questions**
-* Todd Presner, "The Mangle of the Digital Humanities"
+* Todd Presner, "Critical Theory and The Mangle of Digital Humanities."
+In Svensson, Patrik, and David T. Goldberg. _Between Humanities and the Digital_.
+Cambridge, Massachusetts: The MIT Press, 2015: 55-68.
-* Andrew Pickering, The Mangle of Practice (introduction)
+* Pickering, Andrew.
+The Mangle of Practice: Time, Agency, and Science.
+Chicago: University of Chicago Press, 2010. (introduction)
-* Alan Liu, "The Meaning of the Digital Humanities."
-PMLA, 128(2). https://escholarship.org/uc/item/5gc857tw#main
+* Alan Liu, "The Meaning of the Digital Humanities." _PMLA_, 128(2). https://escholarship.org/uc/item/5gc857tw#main
-* Stephen Ramsay and Geoffrey Rockwell, "Developing Things: Notes toward an Epistemology of Building in the Digital Humanities" -- http://dhdebates.gc.cuny.edu/debates/text/11
+* Stephen Ramsay and Geoffrey Rockwell, "Developing Things: Notes toward an Epistemology of Building in the Digital Humanities."
+In _Debates in the Digital Humanities_, Ed.
+Matthew K. Gold.
+Minneapolis: The University of Minnesota Press, 2012. http://dhdebates.gc.cuny.edu/debates/text/11
-* Kim Gallon, "Making a Case for the Black Digital Humanities" http://dhdebates.gc.cuny.edu/debates/text/55
+* Kim Gallon, "Making a Case for the Black Digital Humanities."
+In In _Debates in the Digital Humanities 2016_, Eds.
+Matthew K. Gold and Lauren F. Klein.
+Minneapolis: The University of Minnesota Press, 2016. http://dhdebates.gc.cuny.edu/debates/text/11 http://dhdebates.gc.cuny.edu/debates/text/55
 * Tom Scheinfeldt, "Where’s the Beef?
-Does Digital Humanities Have to Answer Questions?" -  http://dhdebates.gc.cuny.edu/debates/text/18
+Does Digital Humanities Have to Answer Questions?"
+In _Debates in the Digital Humanities_, Ed.
+Matthew K. Gold.
+Minneapolis: The University of Minnesota Press, 2012. http://dhdebates.gc.cuny.edu/debates/text/11 http://dhdebates.gc.cuny.edu/debates/text/18
 * **Assignment:** 3 page reflection paper due

 **4/3 -- No class (Spring break)**

-**4/10 -- Networked Scholarly Communications**
+**4/10 -- NETWORKS of Scholarly Communications**
 * Kathleen Fitzpatrick, _Planned Obsolescence_ (selections)
 * Kathleen Fitzpatrick, "Generous Thinking: Introduction" http://www.plannedobsolescence.net/generous-thinking-introduction/
 * Safiya Noble, _Algorithms of Oppression: How Search Engines Reinforce Racism_ (selections)
+* Kirschenbaum, Matthew G. "What is an @uthor?" _Los Angeles Review of Books_ 6 February 2015. http://lareviewofbooks.org/essay/uthor

-**4/17 -- Pedagogy**
+**4/17 -- PEDAGOGY**
 * Digital Pedagogy in the Humanities (selections) - https://github.com/curateteaching/digitalpedagogy/tree/master/keywords
 * Ryan Cordell, "How Not to Teach Digital Humanities" -  http://dhdebates.gc.cuny.edu/debates/text/87

-**4/24 -- Infrastructure and Materiality**
+**4/24 -- INFRASTURUCTURE and MATERIALITY**
 * Shannon Mattern, “Scaffolding, Hard and Soft – Infrastructures as Critical and Generative Structures.” _Spheres 3: Unstable Infrastructures_. http://spheres-journal.org/scaffolding-hard-and-soft-infrastructures-as-critical-and-generative-structures/
 * Brian Larkin, “The Politics and Poetics of Infrastructure.” _Annual Review of Anthropology_, Vol. 42, 2013, pp. 327-343.
 * Susan Leigh Star, "The Ethnography of Infrastructure." _American Behavioral Scientist_ 1999; 43; 377. -- https://www.imtfi.uci.edu/files/articles/Star.pdf